eu-emi/canl-java/README.md

 EMI Common Authentication Library provides a foundation code for establishing secure SSL/TLS connections, validating certificate chains and dealing with proxy certificates.

-It was inspired by a requirements of the Grid middleware of the EMI project.
+It was inspired by requirements of the Grid middleware of the EMI project.

 The documentation, manual and JavaDocs are available from the external documentation pages, which are version specific.